How to save food

 Find a compost near you

-Some councils offer community composting sites, or you can sign up to sharing apps like ShareWaste.
+Some councils offer community composting sites, or you can sign up to compost sharing apps such as ShareWaste.

 About Love Food Hate Waste